Characters of the Devil May Cry series: Lucia

 Lucia, along with Dante, is one of the two protagonists in Devil May Cry 2.
 An agile fighter, she uses two ornately carved curved daggers.
-Like Dante, she can use the Devil Trigger, transforming into a birdlike demon of light called a "harpy."
+Like Dante, she can use the Devil Trigger, transforming into a bird-like demon of light called a "harpy."
 Character designer Daigo Ikeno stated that the team aimed for a contrast between Lucia and Trish, making them look as though they were from different races.
 Lucia is a member of Protectorate, a clan of guardians in the Vie de Marli with the blood of devils.
-She invites Dante to her island so her adoptive mother, Matier, can ask him to help them defeat Arius (a man who has turned their land into a devils' paradise).
+She invites Dante to her island so her mother, Matier, can ask him to help them defeat Arius.
 Dante accepts, and he and Lucia begin their quests.
-The player later learns that Lucia is actually Chi, a devil bred by Arius but abandoned as defective.
-When she reaches Arius, Dante has already defeated him and rides his motorcycle to the demon world to stop an ancient demon.
-After Dante leaves, Arius (now a monster) rises from the ruins and attacks Lucia; she defeats him, and awaits Dante's return.
+It is later revealed that Lucia is an artificial demon created by Arius designated Chi that he abandoned as defective.
+Horrified by the revalation, Lucia fears she will harm those she swore to protect.
+After Dante defeats Arius, she starts crying and then begs the devil hunter to kill her, only for Dante to refuse, telling her that her tears are proof of her humanity before departing into the Underworld to confront Argosax.
+Arius then resurrects as a demon and attacks Lucia.
+With her fears assuaged she defeats him, and awaits Dante's return.
+She reappears in Devil May Cry 5 Before the Nightmare where she recruits Dante´s aid in battle against Argosax's right hand Balrog, and is revealed to have romantic feelings towards Dante.
 Lucia is voiced by Françoise Gralewski.
+In the Netflix series, Lucia is voiced by Salli Saffioti.